jakezegil/alpaca-trade-api-go/README.md

 $ export APCA_API_BASE_URL=https://paper-api.alpaca.markets
 ```

-You can also instead use the function `alpaca.SetBaseUrl("https://paper-api.alpaca.markets")`
+You can also instead use the function `alpaca.SetDefaultURL("https://paper-api.alpaca.markets")`
-to configure the endpoint.
+to configure the default endpoint.

 ## Running Multiple Strategies